thooks1203/echodeed/DEMO_VIDEO_SCRIPT.md

 [Scroll to Principal's Corner section]

 **YOU SAY:**
-"And Dr. Harris uses Principal's Corner to share weekly reflections with all parents—no separate newsletter needed."
+"Principals can use Principal's Corner to share weekly reflections with all parents—no separate newsletter needed."

 ---